code-for-canada/omafra-updates/_posts/2020-04-29-How-to-Switch-to-Remote-Research.md

 • Ask your users to use their headphones.
 Holding the phone for half an hour or longer will hurt the users’ arm and they might hurry to end the conversation for that reason.
 It will also help you to get rid of the echo that a speaker may cause, so you can have a noiseless interview and a good quality for your recording

 ## 4- Test, test and test some more
-Write a list of the tools you will need and start testing to see what best suits you.
+Write a list of the tools you will need and start testing to see what best suits you and your users.
 Here are some of the tools that our team used:

 • [Zoom](https://zoom.us/) and [Google Hangouts](https://hangouts.google.com/) for video meetings